rust-lang/rfcs/text/0000-standard-lazy-types.md

 ```

 That is, if value is set successfully, a reference is returned.
-Otherwise, ther the cell is either fully initialized, and a reference is returned as well, or the cell is being initialized, and no valid reference exist yet.
+Otherwise, the cell is either fully initialized, and a reference is returned as well, or the cell is being initialized, and no valid reference exist yet.

 ## Support for `no_std`

-The RFC proposes to add `cell::OnceCell` and `cell::Lazy` to `core`, while keeping `sync::OnceCell` and `sync::Lazy` `std`-only.
+The RFC proposes to add `cell::OnceCell` and `cell::LazyCell` to `core`, while keeping `sync::OnceLock` and `sync::LazyLock` `std`-only.
-However, there's a subset of `sync::OnceCell` that can be provided in `core`:
+However, there's a subset of `OnceLock` that can be provided in `core`:

 ```rust
 impl<T> OnceCell<T> {